djinn-ci/djinn/docs/admin/worker.md

 * `crypto.block` - The key to use for the block cipher that is used for encrypting values.
 This must be either 16, 24, or 32 characters in length.
 This should match what is configured for the server.

+* `smtp.addr` - The address of the SMTP server to use for sending mail.

+* `smtp.ca` - The path to the CA root chain that should be used, if you want to invoke the `STARTTLS` command on the SMTP server.

+* `smtp.admin` - The postmaster's email.
+This will be used in the `From` field in any mail that is sent via the SMTP server.

+* `smtp.username` - The username of the account to authenticate with on the SMTP server.

+* `smtp.password` - The password of the account to authenticate with on the SMTP server.

 * `database.addr` - The address of the PostgreSQL server to connect to.